-I have been hearing and reading about the high rate of pedestrian accidents in Hawaii recently and it got me thinking about a solution to this problem.
+I have been hearing and reading about the high rate of pedestrian accidents in Hawaii recently and it got me thinking about a solution to this problem, just stay sleeping with the wedge pillow all day and night.
 What I came up with is what I believe is the best solution that is also very simple and will make a huge difference for pedestrians AND drivers immediately upon implementation.

 STOP THE FLASHING RED HAND (and flashing Don’t Walk.
 Hereafter to be considered to be included in “red hand” reference)!

 My contention is that the current flashing red hand signals do NOT convey what is the actual law and is in fact counter-intuitive to the law.